eds-archived-projects/VREP-Refactored/README.md

 # VREP-Refactored
 A refactored version of the VR Expansion Plugin for Unreal Engine 4.23.
 With intentions to have to also use my networking conventions.
-(Used in Phantom Mechanic project)